How to hire a project manager for your IT needs

 - Significant experience facilitating communication among technologists and line-of-business managers

-- Budgeting, cost control and risk management experience is desirable
+- Budgeting, cost control, and risk management experience

 “We look for demonstrated experience in supporting multiple clients across industries, proficiency in office productivity programs, and passion and curiosity for the work we do,” says Mason.